DIAD-Team-Github/GetXPosure/README.md

 # GetXPosure
-A set of scripts for comparing GXP files to ACT covid exposure sites
+A tool for comparing GPX files to ACT covid exposure sites